-Spay and neuter surgery can reduce or even eliminate health concerns and behavioral issues such as:
+Spaying and neutering can reduce or even eliminate the following health and behavioral issues:

 - Testicular cancer